-Every August, it starts.
+Every new school year, it starts.
 The new plans for the year, the resolutions, the excited feeling in the pit of my stomach.
-August offers the ultimate do-over, the perpetual clean slate.
-I know the new year officially began January 1, but for me, the new year begins in August.
+The beginning of school offers the ultimate do-over, the perpetual clean slate.
+I know the new year officially begins January 1, but for me, the new year begins the first day of school.

-If you are like me at all, you too are starting to get that feeling.
-You too are starting to make resolutions.
+If you are like me at all, you too have made a few new school year resolutions.
 This year I will do things differently.
 This year will be better than last year.

 Each year I start off determined to get it right this time.
 Each year, I start off determined not to make the same mistakes.

 And most years, I don’t make the same mistakes – I make different ones.
 In spite of my best efforts, I never get through the year mistake free.

 I spent much of my career trying to avoid mistakes.
 I planned meticulously, prepared exhaustively, and delivered with careful attention to detail.
 And if, in spite of my best efforts, I did make a mistake, I would beat myself up relentlessly and vow to never make that mistake again.

 It’s funny.
 We encourage our students to take risks, to try new things.
 We tell them that it’s okay if they make mistakes because mistakes are a part of the learning process.
 But, do we practice what we preach?
 Do we allow ourselves to take risks, to try new things, and yes, to even make a mistake or two along the way?

 Not often.
 We treat mistakes like failures and, rather than learn from them, we do our best to mitigate their consequences.
 This fear of making a mistake limits our creativity.
 It stifles our ability to innovate.
 We become so focused on not messing up that we miss the chance to try something different or approach our jobs and our challenges in a new and better way.